Validating modelled tide heights¶

 # Plot measured sea levels and modelled data

-Now, we can loop through each of our models and calculate accuracy metrics compared to our gauge data for each of them:
+Now, we can loop through each of our models and calculate accuracy metrics compared to our gauge data:

 combined_accuracy_df